 Run History & Metrics

-The History sub-tab lists every maintenance run for a table, including before/after metrics for completed runs.
+The table's Maintenance tab lists every maintenance run for that table.
 It's the quickest way to see what ran, why it ran, and what changed.

 - Go to Governance > Data Catalog from the side panel.